DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 This allows devices to be configured to your own standards with your preferred software and settings, and without the limitations imposed by DfE configured devices.
 You’ll immediately be able to bring these devices into your own device management framework and support them in the same way you do for all devices under your control.

 You will be responsible for setting up management and [safeguarding measures](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19) before you distribute the devices – such as content filtering, antivirus software and mobile device management – to avoid risks to the children and young people in your care.

+Read our guidance on [preparing a standard Windows device](/devices/preparing-a-standard-windows-device).

 ## Preparing laptops and tablets ordered with DfE settings installed